Pearadox/PearLogger2/README.txt

 Notes:
--Hours for a person are recorded whenever the person logs out -Different scalings on different computers will mess up the UI
+-Hours for a person are recorded whenever the person logs out -Different scalings on different computers will mess up the UI -to install pyqt5 on a raspberry pi run "sudo apt-get install python3-pyqt5"